rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Get Message in Channel

-Retrieve a single message or a message reply in a channel
+This action is used to retrieve a single message or a message reply in a channel

 ##### Input